|Brazil World Cup 1938 Finals|

 Francisco Rodrigues played for the following clubs: Ypiranga-SP, Fluminense, Palmeiras, Botafogo, Juventus, Paulista and Rosario Central (Argentina).
 He earned 21 caps (3 non-official) and scored 9 goals (4 non-official) for the Brazil's Seleção, and was part of the team at the 1950 FIFA World Cup and the 1954 FIFA World Cup.

 Ademir formed a great attacking trio with Zizinho and Jair at the ill-fated World Cup Finals in 1950.
 That line is considered the greatest ever seen in a World Cup Finals.
-He won the Golden Boot at the tournament.
+He won the Golden Boot at the tournament, but unable to win the World Cup at home.
 He also won the Copa America in 1949.
 For club football, he had two spells each with Sport Recife and Vasco da Gama.
 He also had one spell with Fluminense.

 Jair was a member of the great offensive trio for Brazil at the World Cup in 1950.
 The other two were Zizinho and Ademir.
 He played for Flamengo and Vasco da Gama before the World Cup Finals in 1950.
 After the World Cuo Finals, he played mainly for clubs in Sao Paulo.
 For the national team, he only made two cameo appearances two years after the ill-fated World Cup Finals.